canonical/ubuntu-pro-docs/verify-pro-client-version.rst

 Verify that your Pro client is up-to-date
 =========================================

-Ubuntu Pro is a service that can be controlled using an Ubuntu Pro client -- a CLI tool that is preinstalled on Ubuntu distriutions.
+Ubuntu Pro is a service that can be controlled using an Ubuntu Pro client -- a CLI tool that is preinstalled on Ubuntu distributions.

 Before you can attach your subscription, you must check if the client is up to date.